cpjobling/EG-252-Resources/Microcontroller-Interfacing/Exercises/Exercise3/exercise3.md

 second.
 You can control the modulo registers to generate the desired delay.
 - Instead of using the TPM1 module, you are required to use the TPM2 module to generate the delay.
 Your job is to find correct TPM registers to use and configure them accordingly.
-This task is worth of 5 marks.
+This task is worth 5 marks.

 # III.
 Task 3: Experiment with Sample Program "[tpm_motor.c](https://github.com/cpjobling/EG-252-Resources/tree/master/Microcontroller-Interfacing/Exercises/Exercise3/tpm_motor.c)